Context-aware Human Motion Prediction

 {\bf Object motion prediction.} We propose two methods that exploit context at different levels.
-First, in the blue+brown modules of Figure~\ref{fig:model_diagram}, we consider a model that reasons about the past context observations and iteratively improves hidden representations.
+First, in the blue+brown modules of Fig.~\ref{fig:model_diagram}, we consider a model that reasons about the past context observations and iteratively improves hidden representations.
 The refined context representation of the human node is concatenated to the baseline branch (in blue) representation at every time step, and used by a fully connected layer to predict human velocity in that step.
-This is followed by a residual layer, that yields skeleton poses.
+This is followed by a residual layer that yields skeleton poses.

-Our second approach consists of the complete model depicted in Figure~\ref{fig:model_diagram} which, apart from past context, predicts object motion for all objects using a residual fully connected layer on each object hidden state.
+Our second approach consists of the complete model depicted in Fig.~\ref{fig:model_diagram} which, apart from past context, predicts object motion for all objects using a residual fully connected layer on each object hidden state.
 Analogous to the human motion branch, the predicted positions are forwarded to the next step, allowing to extend the context analysis into the future.
 The joints in the feature representations for those nodes describing people are also updated with the joint predictions of the human branch.